juliomotol/laravel-auth-timeout/README.md

 ### Redirection

-For a simple and straight forward redirection, you can [publish the config file](#config) and change the `redirect` option to where you want to redirect the user when they timed out.

-Alternatively, you can extend the `AuthTimeoutMiddleware` then override the `redirectTo()` method to provide much flexibility.
+To modify the redirection when a user has timed out, you'll need extend the `AuthTimeoutMiddleware` then override the `redirectTo()` method.

 ```php
 <?php